harbourlab/SparK/README.md

 Of note, as the output of SparK are true vector graphics, all text, as well as any coloring, lines ect. can be easily changed in any SVG editor manually after plotting.

+Problems with gff files/use of custom gff files:
+SparK expects the gene name, and transcript name to be in column 9 of the gff file.
+It will try extract the information from ... ; gene_name "DDX11L1"; ... and ... ; transcript_id "ENST00000456328.2"; ... .
+You can download a standard gff file from the link mentioned above and have a look at how these gff files are built.
+If encountering problems with your gff file please check if those two entries are present in the same format.
+If not, download an updated version of your gff files that includes these entries in the same format.
+If this is not available, e.g. when working with custom genomes, then there are two options: Either those entries need to be added to the file (e.g. with Excel), or, the pyhton file can be modified to recognize other formats.
+Where Python extracts the gene name and transcript ID's is specified in the "get_gene_name" and "get_transcript_name" functions at the beginning of the script, and can be easily changed.
+Of note, the "transcript_ID) is only neccecary if individual transcriptd were to be plotted.
+If only genes are plotted, then a "gene_name" entry is enough in the gff file.

 </pre>